 Let’s get this out the way first; gaining muscle naturally is a VERY long and gruelling process.
 You really need to be in it for the long game, and from month to month, almost dupe yourself into the mindset that you don’t care if you gain muscle or not, because you sure as hell won’t see tangible results over the course of weeks or months.

 You simply need to keep banging the workouts in, week in, week out, make sure your volume load is steadily increasing, and make sure you’re in a small calorie surplus.
 Oh, and pray.

-There are two scenarios where muscle growth might be a bit quicker;
+There are a few scenarios where muscle growth might be a bit quicker;

 You’re brand new to the gym

 If you’ve never trained before, and you start lifting, you can put on muscle mass very very quickly.
 This is because your body will react to the novel stimulus placed upon it.
 This can happen even if your nutrition isn’t on point.